andyfrith/react-bootstrap-demo/README.md

-## Animate is an application demo utilizing Twitter Bootstrap, Flat UI, JQuery, and CSS3.
+## This is an application demo version of the Good Apple Media website.

 Website built with Alt, ReactJS, reactJS-bootstrap, Bootstrap 3 CSS